nabeel-wq/modular-numpy-neuralnet/README.md

-# modular-numpy-neuralnet
+# Modular Neural Network

-Simple neural network from scratch using NumPy
+This is a simple implementation of a feedforward neural network using backpropagation and stochastic gradient descent.